-Grisly fossils from Kenya reveal a 10,000-year-old massacre
+Grisly fossils from Kenya show 10,000-year-old massacre

 New York — Scientists have found grisly evidence of a massacre in Kenya about 10,000 years ago, providing rare evidence of violence between groups in ancient hunter-gatherer societies.